scentless-apprentice/react-tracking/README.md

 To create a "release":

-1. Bump the version in package.json and then
+1. Bump the version in package.json
 1. Then commit (or run `npm run precommit`).
 As you might have guessed, this is tied to a pre-commit hook so you shouldn't need to worry about running it manually, but it doesn't hurt to do so anyway.
 1. Once merged to `master`, tag a [Draft a New Release via the Github UI](https://github.com/nytm/tracking-schema/releases).